 Widely available from garden centres, Japanese anemones (Anemone hupehensis, Anemone hupehensis var. japonica and Anemone × hybrida) are delightful herbaceous plants, bearing pink or white open flowers with bright yellow centres.
 Flowering late in the season, they provide a good source of pollen and nectar for late-summer insects, when little else is in bloom.
 However, they can be invasive.
 Spreading by underground runners, they can quickly become out of control, and are very difficult to eradicate.
 They tend to be most invasive in loose, sandy soils, so consider growing them in a pot if you’re worried.

-Bear’s breeches, Acanthus mollis, is a large, structural plant, bearing enormous, glossy lobed leaves and tall flower spikes of white flowers surrounded by a purple bract.
+Bear’s breeches, Acanthus, (such as Acanthus mollis or Acanthus mollis ‘Whitewater’) is a large, structural plant, bearing enormous, glossy lobed leaves and tall flower spikes of white flowers surrounded by a purple bract.
 It’s perfect for growing at the back of a mixed herbaceous border and its blooms may be used in cut flower arrangements.
 While it doesn’t spread, it does grow into a large clump, which is relatively trouble-free unless you want to move it.
 However, if you do decide to move it, you may find you’re unable to eradicate it from its original spot – its roots are so deep that it’s hard to remove them all when you dig the plant out of the ground.
 These then quickly grow into new plants, which can prove impossible to get rid of.

 There are two types of bamboo: clump forming and running.
 Clump-forming bamboos include Bambusa, Fargesia and Thamnocalamus.
 These usually cause no problems in the garden and don’t spread.
 However running bamboos, which spread by long underground runners, or rhizomes, can be incredibly invasive if not managed properly.
 These include Phyllostachys (pictured), Pleioblastus and Pseudosasa.
 If not contained, these bamboos can quickly spread, out-competing other plants.
 Digging them out can be problematic and you may need to seek professional help.